 Series 2 Class B investment shares were not redeemable for five years after their issuance on April 1, 2014.
 Since April 1, 2019, holders of these shares could request redemption of some or all of their shares and the Credit Union could redeem the shares to a maximum of 10% of the Series 2 Class B investment shares outstanding at the previous year-end.
 Effective April 1, 2019, the Credit Union has the option of redeeming all or any portion of these shares, subject to the capital and liquidity requirements of the Act.
-During the fiscal year 2021 and 2020, no redemption has been approved by the Board of Directors.
+During the fiscal year 2022, \$676 in redemptions have been approved by the Board of Directors (no redemption in 2021).